top of page

 Maharani Kanchan Prabha Devi

 At the same time, Tripura was also fraught with internal political struggles.
-The Tripura Rajya Gana Mukti Parishad (TRGMP) began to push for a more democratic system in place of the existing monarchy, while the Sengkrak organization initiated a movement opposing the merging of Tripura with India.
-Sengkrak also advocated for the removal of Bengalis from the state, reflecting tensions related to the demographic changes and the inflow of Bengali refugees post-partition.
+The Tripura Rajya Gana Mukti Parishad (TRGMP) began to push for a more democratic system in place of the existing monarchy, while the Sengkrak organisation initiated a movement opposing the merging of Tripura with India.
+Sengkrak also advocated for the removal of Bengalis from the state, reflecting tensions related to the demographic changes and the inflow of Bengali refugees post-partition (Ghosh, 2003).

 In 1949, after much political turmoil and negotiation, Maharani Kanchan Prabha Devi signed the Merger Agreement, formally merging Tripura into India.
-As a part of the agreement, the hilly, Hindu-majority region of Tripura transitioned into a Central Commissioner's province, coming under direct administration by the Union government.
+As a part of the agreement, the state was classified under Article 239 of the Constitution – i.e., administered by the President through an appointed Chief Commissioner (Government of India, 1949).
 This move was essential for integrating Tripura more closely with the Indian Union and ensuring the state’s security and stability, particularly in the context of the refugee influx and the loss of territory to East Pakistan.
+The agreement also promised a privy purse of 3.3 lakh rupees, as well as maintenance of land and religious rights.

 The Merger Agreement marked a significant moment in Tripura’s history, establishing it as an integral part of the Indian Union and setting the stage for its political and administrative evolution under the central administration.
 The integration, however, also left lasting scars and tensions within the state's political and social landscape, as the tussle between monarchy, democracy, and regional autonomy continued to shape the state’s future.